kubevirt/kubevirt/docs/devel/virtual-machine.md

 ```

 It is easy to see that it is exactly the same as [VirtualMachineInstance],
 but it does not have a `kind` and `apiVersion`.
-These are implicitely added.
+These are implicitly added.

 Thus for the complete list of supported fields in the spec.template please refer
 to the [VirtualMachineInstance] documentation.